 Imagine soaring through the turquoise waters surrounding Key West accompanied by the majestic sea turtles that call them home.
 Whether you’re peering beneath the surface with a snorkel or taking in the breeze from the deck of a state-of-the-art catamaran, Key West is known for its undeniable natural beauty and wildlife — including sea turtles!
 The stoic sea creatures are mesmerizing to watch as they glide effortlessly from the Atlantic Ocean into the Gulf of Mexico.
 Ancient guardians of the reef, sea turtles have been around since the time of dinosaurs.
-With four of the seven sea turtle species calling the Florida Keys home, Key West tours stands out as an exceptional turtle sighting destination.
+With five of the seven sea turtle species calling the Florida Keys home, Key West tours stands out as an exceptional turtle sighting destination.

 Fun Facts About Sea Turtles

 While they live the vast majority of their lives in saltwater, sea turtles can hold their breath for up to two hours when resting.
 In fact, the only time sea turtles come on land is during nesting season.
 Female sea turtles will walk ashore during nesting season to lay up to 100 eggs at a time.
 Nesting season spans from March to October.

 Baby Sea Turtles Are About Three Inches Long When They Hatch

 Between 50 and 60 days after their eggs are laid, baby sea turtles hatch adorably small.
 They exercise their instincts fresh out of their eggs with a sprint toward the ocean to begin their lives of saltwater dwelling.
 The sight of hundreds of baby Key West sea turtles storming the shores in an instinctual, precious stampede is something to cherish forever.

 Sea Turtles Feed on Jellyfish